Near Camden-on-Gauley in Webster County, West Virginia — The American South (Appalachia)

 Topics and series.
-This historical marker is listed in these topic lists: Colonial Era • Native Americans • Settlements & Settlers • Wars, US Indian.
+This historical marker is listed in these topic lists: Natural Features • Natural Resources • Political Subdivisions • War, US Civil.
 In addition, it is included in the West Virginia Archives and History series list.
-A significant historical year for this entry is 1768.
+A significant historical year for this entry is 1860.

 Location.
-38° 22.029′ N, 80° 36.967′ W. Marker is near Camden-On-Gauley, West Virginia, in Webster County.
-Marker is on County Road 11, 0.2 miles north of Smoot Lane, on the left when traveling north.
-It is at the entrance to Black’s Chapel Cemetery.
-Touch for map.
-Marker is in this post office area: Camden on Gauley WV 26208, United States of America.
+38° 21.837′ N, 80° 36.815′ W. Marker is near Camden-on-Gauley, West Virginia, in Webster County.
+Marker is at the intersection of Webster Road (West Virginia Route 20) and County Route 11 on Touch for map.
+Marker is at or near this postal address: 21883 Webster Rd, Craigsville WV 26205, United States of America.
 Touch for directions.